 The ethertype indicates the Ethertype of the new tag.
-It is used when pushing a new VLAN tag, new MPLS header or PBB service tag.
+It is used when pushing a new VLAN tag, new MPLS header or PBB service header.

 The Push PBB header action logically pushes a new PBB service instance header onto the packet (I-TAG TCI), and copy the original Ethernet addresses of the packet into the customer addresses (C-DA and C-SA) of the tag.
 The customer addresses of the I-TAG are in the location of the original Ethernet addresses of the encapsulated packet, therefore this operations can be seen as adding both the backbone MAC-in-MAC header and the I-SID field to the front of the packet.
-The backbone VLAN header (B-TAG) is not added via this operation, it can be added via the Push VLAN header action.
+The Push PBB header action does not add a backbone VLAN header (B-TAG) to the packet, it can be added via the Push VLAN header action after the push PBB header operation.
 After this operation, regular set-field actions can be used to modify the outer Ethernet addresses (B-DA and B-SA).